Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.inputcount

 Returns the number of input frames that have happened since the emulator was started.
 It does not reset when a movie is started.
+Alias for `joypad.count`.

 @*return* `inputcount` — The number of input frames that have happened since the emulator was started.